spikying/chptr/README.md

   - ```Rename``` chapters
   - ```Split``` chapters when many first-level titles are found in them
   - ```Track``` other files in repository system, for notes-taking
+- An extension is available for [Antidote](https://antidote.info/) spell-checker workflow in [Github](https://github.com/spikying/chptr-antidote-plugin) and [npm](https://www.npmjs.com/package/chptr-antidote-plugin)

 ## Philosophy

 That project was (and is still) a personal take on the fiction (and non-fiction) writing softwares.
-I like to separate content from format, track all references and notes as I write, have precise history of the files with source control, and use the editing software of my choice.
-Many other tools exist and have other philosophies, and IMHO, they fit better for most people.
+I like to separate content from format[^1], track all references and notes as I write[^2], have precise history of the files with source control[^3], and use the editing software of my choice[^4].
+Many other tools exist and have other philosophies, and they fit better for most people.
 They just don't work so well for me.
-I wanted a simple tool, and this one is growing to be more than I first expected.
+This is a geeky tool, that I wanted to be simple (even if it is growing to be more than I first expected).
 It is aimed at me alone, but if you're another geek that thinks like me, enjoy, I hope you like it.

-The metadata extraction and tracking is a bonus that came along the way.
+[^1]: Pandoc does that

+[^2]: The markup format that I use to extend Markdown does that

+[^3]: Git does that

+[^4]: VSCode is nice!

 - Every file has LF (\n) line endings; CRLF (\r\n) are converted.
 You can still work on Windows but the original Notepad won't do.
 - Every file is a UTF8 file without BOM.
 When sending a file to [Antidote](#chptr-antidote-filter), files are converted to UTF8-BOM (because of limitations in that software) and have a .antidote extension added.
 When the Antidote work is done, that file is processed back to its original extension and the .antidote one is deleted.